 When feeding the 625 power amp directly however these timbral differences were reduced to the point of being meaningless.
 Also, the feeling of a shortcoming in overall dynamics was no longer evident.
 I think this was the case because the Marten speakers themselves are inherently more propulsive and dynamic sounding than either the Genelecs in my Media Room or Apogees in my main setup.
 Used in this context I can conclude no other than that the X-Sabre Pro sounds timbrally correct, perfectly natural and neutral, with only a slightly thick bass as a deviation from absolute neutrality.
 Once again a case in point that things in audio are quite relative.

-I realise that I may come across at times as being old fashioned in my write ups, but I’m really not.
+I realize that I may come across at times as being old fashioned in my write-ups, but I’m really not.
 I embrace new technology as much as the next guy, but it has to have meaning for me personally.
 I am referring to the DSD standard, which, after the hardware format flopped is on a steady rise as a file format.
 So far, I have only used DSD for comparisons and reviews, but I do not use the format for my regular listening.
 It’s not that there is no potential in the format, but more that I find that there is actually very little wrong with regular red book CD’s, provided that the discs have been produced carefully.
-Naturally 16/44’s inherently lower resolution is easily beaten by any hi res format but I find that while my brain likes this, an emotional connection with the music is not necessarily fueled by such aspects.
-The main thing however is that, allowing for some exceptions, more and more I get the feeling that CD sounds its best when the digital stream is decoded natively, ie using a Multi Bit DAC and as little processing as possible.
+Naturally, 16/44’s inherently lower resolution is easily beaten by any hi-res format but I find that while my brain likes this, an emotional connection with the music is not necessarily fueled by such aspects.
+The main thing, however, is that allowing for some exceptions, more and more I get the feeling that CD sounds its best when the digital stream is decoded natively, ie using a Multi-Bit DAC and as little processing as possible.

 This intro serves to pose the next feeling I have which is that DSD plays more to the strengths of modern Delta/Sigma DACs.
 I might even go as far as to propose that the benefits of DSD might be even clearer on modern DACs because they simply perform better with DSD than they do with PCM.